starodumovski/PMLDL_Assignment_2/task_description/README.md

 A recommender system is a type of information filtering system that suggests items or content to users based on their interests, preferences, or past behavior.
 These systems are commonly used in various domains, such as e-commerce, entertainment, social media, and online content platforms.

 Your assignment is to create a recommender system of movies for users:
-* Your system should suggest some movies to the user based on user's gemographic information(age, gender, occupation, zip code) and favorite movies (list of movie ids).
+* Your system should suggest some movies to the user based on their ratings.
 * Solve this task using a machine learning model.
 You may consider only one model: it will be enough.
 * Create a benchmark that would evaluate the quality of recommendations of your model.
 Look for commonly used metrics to evaluate a recommender system and use at least one metric.
-* Make a single report decribing data exploration, solution implementation, training process, and evaluation on the benchmark.
+* Make a single report describing data exploration, solution implementation, training process, and evaluation on the benchmark.
 * Explicitly state the benchmark scores of your systems.

 Submission should be a link to GitHub repository.
 It should be open repository, so that the instructors could assess it easily.